What will happen when a server is intruded?

 How do I fix a false positive where an intended login is mistakenly marked as suspicious?

 You can log in to the CWP Console, select Intrusion Detection > Login Audit on the left sidebar, and click Suspicious Logins on the login audit page to find the login log that is defined as suspicious.
-In the "Operation" column on its right, click Whitelist to add it to the whitelist and eliminate the false positive.
+In the "Operation" column on its right, click Allowlist to add it to the allowlist and eliminate the false positive.